HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 **Releases** are composed of three milestones and occur on a quarterly cadence.

-The **Product Backlog** is the set of User Stories and Spikes scheduled for the next Release based on Roadmap priorities.
-The **Engineering Plan** is another term for the Product Backlog, and is used interchangeably.

 ## Detailed Design for Roadmaps

 The Product Roadmap creates a shared understanding across the DCP community and Users of the DCP for investments and direction for the next year.
 The Roadmap process MUST occur on an annual basis.